yaml/yaml-spec/spec/1.2.2/spec.md

 dynamic programming languages.
 It is broadly useful for programming needs ranging from configuration files to internet messaging to object persistence to data auditing and visualization.
-Together with the Unicode standard for characters[^Unicode], this specification provides all the information necessary to understand YAML Version 1.2 and to create programs that process YAML information.
+Together with the Unicode standard for characters[^unicode], this specification provides all the information necessary to understand YAML Version 1.2 and to create programs that process YAML information.